lisen886/video_show/README_EN.md

 3. **CORS Configuration**
    - Ensure `CLIENT_ORIGIN` is configured correctly to allow frontend domain access
+   - When deploying to GitHub Pages, `CLIENT_ORIGIN` should be set to your GitHub Pages URL

 4. **Data Backup**
    - Regularly backup JSON files in the `data/` directory